izkabrhm/Advertising-Regression-Analysis/README.md

 * B is a constant that reflects how much Y changes for every value of X. (Getting an accurate number may require a mathematician or an app.)
 * A is a constant that equals the value of Y when X is zero.
 Determine A by plugging 0 into X

-In this project, A Linear Regression model has been implemented to predict the sales from marketing/advertising spends on different platform such as TV, Radio and Newspaper.
+In this project, A Linear Regression model has been implemented to predict sales from marketing/advertising spends on different platforms such as TV, Radio and Newspaper.